 Author Adam Werbach takes us behind Strategy for Sustainability.

-An adaptation from Strategy for Sustainability:
+An adaptation from

 Of the world’s 100 largest economic entities, 63 are corporations, not countries.
 Great power creates great expectations: society increasingly holds global businesses accountable as the only institutions strong enough to meet the huge long-term challenges facing our planet.
 Coming to grips with them is more than a corporate responsibility.
 It’s essential for corporate survival.